-- LoD filter This filter allows for exporting only specific LoDs of the city objects.
-The LoD selection can be either AND or OR combined.
-City objects not having a spatial representation in one (OR) or all (AND) of the selected LoDs will not be exported.
-The search depth parameter specifies how many levels of nested city objects shall be considered when searching for matching LoD representations. - Note: The gml:name filter internally uses an SQL LIKE operator and wildcards for identifying matches.
-For example, if you provide the string "castle" as parameter to this filter, this will be translated to "LIKE '%castle%" in the query statement. - Note: When choosing a spatial bounding filter, make sure that spatial indexes are enabled so that filtering can be performed on the database (use the index operation on the Database tab to check the status of indexes, cf. chapter 5.2.2).
-Otherwise, the Importer/Exporter will do the filtering on the client side, which will run more slowly. - Note: The feature class filter in general behaves like for the CityGML import.
+- Note: Both the gml:name and the citydb:lineage filter internally use an SQL LIKE operator and wildcards for identifying matches.
+For example, if you provide the string "castle" as gml:name, this will be translated to "LIKE '%castle%'" in the SQL query. - Note: When choosing a spatial bounding filter, make sure that spatial indexes are enabled so that filtering can be performed on the database (use the index operation on the Database tab to check the status of indexes, cf. chapter 5.2.2). - Note: If the entire 3D city model stored in the 3DCityDB instance shall be exported with tiling enabled, then a bounding box spanning the overall area of the model must be provided.
+This bounding box can be easily calculated on the Database tab (cf. chapter 5.2.2). - Note: Using the center point of the envelope as criterion for a tiled export has a side-effect when tiling is combined with the counter filter: the number of city objects on the tile can be less than the number of city objects returned by the database query because the tile check happens after the objects have been queried.
+Therefore, the counter filter only sets a possible maximum number in this filter combination.
+This is a correct behavior, so the Importer/Exporter will not report any errors.

+- Note: The feature type filter in general behaves like for the CityGML import.
 However, regarding city object groups the following rules apply: - 1) If only the feature type CityObjectGroup is checked, then all city object groups and all their group members (independent of their feature type) are exported. - 2) If further feature types are selected in addition to CityObjectGroup, then only group members matching those feature types are exported.
 Of course, all features that match the type selection but are not group members are also exported.